-Each PE lesson allows all children to gain a sense of achievement and develop positive attitudes towards themselves and others, with focus on three main areas: head, heart and hands.
+PE lessons are delivered using the Real PE scheme which allows all children to gain a sense of achievement and develop positive attitudes towards themselves and others.

 We aim to develop a love of PE through the delivery of high-quality PE lessons.
 As PE is an active lesson, it can positively impact children's health.
 PE has the ability to inspire all children, encourages communication and breaks down language barriers.